-From these workshops I hoped to achieve shared understanding and agreement on the shape of our future organisation.
-We kicked off with +Mark Richards sharing what he had learnt about Agile Release Trains from Dean's Lean Agile Enterprise Leadership Workshop.
+From these workshops, I hoped to achieve shared understanding and agreement on the shape of our future organisation.
+We kicked off with our coach sharing what he had learnt about Agile Release Trains from Dean's Lean-Agile Enterprise Leadership Workshop.
 We also provided everyone with the details of Dean's more recent book, Agile Software Requirements.
-Over the remaining workshops we debated various organisational models, operating principles and approaches to getting started until we landed on a majority consensus on the way forward.
-With our vision agreed it was all hands on deck to get ready for our first release planning (PSI) workshop tentatively scheduled to happen in about 6 weeks.
+Over the remaining workshops, we debated various organisational models, operating principles and approaches to getting started until we landed on a majority consensus on the way forward.
+With our vision agreed it was all hands on deck to get ready for our first PI Planning workshop tentatively scheduled to happen in about 6 weeks.

 While the "Leffingwell Book Club" (as it was fondly referred to) created the shared understanding that I was eager to achieve, there were some unexpected but positive side effects.
 First, more book clubs spun up.
 Our Scrum Masters started with Coaching Agile Teams, our Technical Leads read Agile Analytics, the Test Leads read Agile Testing and one of the feature teams chose to read Lean Software Development: An Agile Toolkit.
 Second, the foundations of what would become our Leadership Continuous Improvement Team emerged as we created a kanban wall to track all the ideas we wanted to implement.

 The third and most amazing side effect of the book club was how it enabled the formation of a team.
 My extended leadership team was made up of various leaders from the 3 groups that had been merged to create my new organisation.
 Dean's book gave us safe material to debate (no pun intended!).
 No one needed to be worried about hurting someone else's feelings when offering an opinion on the material.